 - Participants who can claim: Scheduled generators, scheduled loads and scheduled network service providers should be eligible to claim compensation.
-Ancillary services providers should not be eligible to claim compensation. - AEMC claim assessment process: We have recommended a number of changes to the AEMC's process for assessing compensation claims, including: - The AEMC should publish advice when a claim has been received and when formal commencement of the claim has started. - The AEMC should have discretion to appoint a varying sized expert panel, depending on the complexity of a compensation claim. - The AEMC should have some discretion to extend the period for assessment of a compensation claim, in certain circumstances. - Public consultation process: We have recommended that a public consultation process is necessary for the assessment of opportunity cost claims.
-No public consultation process is necessary for direct cost claims. - Recovery of compensation costs: The cost of compensation should be recovered from customers in the region where administered pricing applied, in proportion to their total energy consumption.
+Ancillary services providers should not be eligible to claim compensation. - AEMC claim assessment process: We have recommended a number of changes to the AEMC's process for assessing compensation claims, including: - We should publish advice when a claim has been received and when formal commencement of the claim has started. - We should have discretion to appoint a varying sized expert panel, depending on the complexity of a compensation claim. - We should have some discretion to extend the period for assessment of a compensation claim. - Public consultation process: Public consultation is necessary for assessment of opportunity cost claims.
+No public consultation process is necessary for direct cost claims. - Recovery of compensation costs: The cost of compensation should be recovered from customers in the region where administered pricing applied, in proportion to their total energy consumption. - Retailer pass through of costs: The existing processes do not impede retailers from passing through the costs of compensation to their end use customers